- Nice fit

 The lack of laces, being replaced by three “straps” across the top of the shoe, along with the Boa dials on the side of the shoe, add to the chunkier look of the shoe.
-The colors are not the worst, but unless they are the colors of your alma mater, you may be indifferent to them.
+The colours are not the worst, but unless they are the colours of your alma mater, you may be indifferent to them.

 One of the cool design elements of this shoe is on the outsole.
 If you look at the red over the black on the outsole, it forms an arrow facing forward.

 Stack and drop: The NB Fresh Foam Hierro has an advertised 8mm of drop.
 The stack is 30mm at the heel and 22mm at the toe.

 The uppers are constructed of a reinforced mesh.
 The base fabric is a woven breathable material and is infused and overlayed with reinforced multidirectional mesh.

 There are no seams over on the front portion of the shoe.
 And, the only seams on the back portion of the shoe are those that reinforce the lacing system (more on that in a minute).